 -might also need some help explaining model here...

 Results

+Lab experiment

 Environmental Data

 Surface water temperature and salinity (fig. 2, a) appear to be anti-correlated and oscillate with the tidal cycle.
 High tide is characterized by an influx of colder, more saline water, and low tide by an increase in warmer freshwater.
 In the first and third weeks of the time course, the average surface water salinity is higher and the temperature lower than the rest of the time course.
 Week four had both the lowest surface water salinity and lowest temperature, compared to the other weeks.
+ARE THESE TEMP, SALINITY TYPICAL FOR THE RED WATER PERIODE (WHAT IS A NORMAL, TYPICAL YEAR?)

 Surface water concentrations of ammonium ranged from 2.3 μM-74.4 μM, concentrations of nitrate from 3.5 μM-16.1 μM, and of phosphate from 0.4μM-1.5 μM (fig. 2, c).
 Changes in phosphate and nitrate appeared to be coupled throughout the first three weeks of the time course.
 A peak in the surface water concentrations of all nutrients occurred on 9/16.